The Ultimate List of New Zealand Travel Tips

 6. Be Aware of All of the Transport Options

 Everyone seems to have an opinion on the “best way to travel New Zealand” but choosing the right transport is an extremely personal choice.
 Travelling by car, campervan, the bus network or a bus tour are the main ways to explore the country, but there are flights, trains and ferries that might be incorporated into your trip too.
-Start doing your research by checking out our New Zealand transport categories:
+Start doing your research by checking out our New Zealand transport guides:

 And if you don’t know where to start, check out our article, What is the Best Way to Get Around New Zealand?